VijayPrakash152/VijayPrakash152.github.io/readme.md

 - 🤔 &nbsp; I am a Mern stack developer and actively looking for internship opportunities.
 - 🎓 &nbsp; Currently pursuing btech (final year) from NIT Durgapur.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and more Web technologies.
+- ✍️ &nbsp; Pursuing Graphic Design and Content Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>